takanori88/wwa2project/src/data/philosophy.md

 In WWA², we learn that understanding is not something you can give.
 It must be carried upward, step by step — together.

+## The Real Work of Being Human

+To re-question what we’ve accepted.
+To feel what we’ve overlooked.

+That — not optimization, not efficiency — is the work we’re here for.

+We weren’t made to be perfect.
+We were made to remain sensitive.

+We call it “work” not because it’s hard, but because **it’s our responsibility.**

+And in a world that rewards speed, this kind of slowness becomes a quiet rebellion.

 ## Between Clarity and Absurdity

 Where philosophy meets forehead.